-Management develops, implements and reports on utilization review activities specific to the Service in collaboration with the sponsoring hospital/agency and the LHIN/MOHLTC.
+Management develops, implements and reports on utilization review activities specific to the Service in collaboration with the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and the LHIN/MOHLTC.

-- 1.0 Management reports on utilization review activities to the sponsoring hospital/agency and other stakeholders, as required. - 1.1 The utilization review, specific to the Service, will include: - bed utilization - length of stay - admissions and re-admissions - client population by age, gender and substance of choice - 1.2 The report on utilization review activities is in a standard reporting format for communication to the Advisory Committee and sponsoring hospital/agency.
+- 1.0 Management reports on utilization review activities to the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and other stakeholders as required. - 1.1 The utilization review specific to the Service will include: - length or duration of stay - admissions and re-admissions - client population by age, gender and substance of choice - number of visits/contacts - 1.2 The report on utilization review activities is in a standard reporting format for communication to the Advisory Committee and sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS.